 Endothelins (ETs), 21-amino-acid peptides involved in the pathogenesis of various diseases, bind to ETA and ETB receptors to initiate their effects.
-Based on the same core structure, we have developed four small-molecule ET receptor antagonists, ABT-627, ABT-546, A-182086 and A-192621, which exhibit difference in selectivity for ETA and ETB receptors.
-In this report, we compare the potency and selectivity of these four antagonists in inhibiting 125I-labelled ET-1 binding to cloned human ETA and ETB receptors, and in blocking ET-1-induced functional responses (arachidonic acid release and phosphatidylinositol hydrolysis).
+Based on the same core structure, we have developed four small-molecule ET receptor antagonists, ABT-627 (atrasentan), ABT-546, A-182086 and A-192621, which exhibit differences in selectivity for ETA and ETB receptors.
+In this report, we compare the efficacy, potency and pharmacokinetic properties of these four antagonists, including potency in inhibiting ET-1- or Sarafotoxin 6c-induced vessel constriction in isolated arteries and efficacy in antagonizing ET-1-, big ET-1- or Sarafotoxin 6c-induced pressor responses in rats.

 Download citation file: